Morality is the principles of good/bad right/wrong behaviour, but what is the purpose of these rules?

 In a sense, relativism does represent the purpose of morality, in so much that a collaborative and cohesive society will benefit human flourishing, so if everyone is held to the same standard in a society it ought to do just that.
 However, we can see some societies stating things as moral, like killing folks for being atheist or homosexual, which we would say are not.
 So even then we are holding the society to a standard above its personal opinion, and therefore showing that moral relativism isn’t the whole picture.

 Both subjectivism and relativism suffer the same issues to the fact they do not seem to represent the whole picture of how morality is applied, and cannot fully explain why there seem to be so many different consistent attitudes in regards to the nature of morality.

-In short, moral nihilism is the theory that nothing is morally wrong.
+In short, moral nihilism is the theory that nothing is morally wrong, or at least that there are no moral truths (not even subjective ones).
 Essentially invalidating morality.
 However, morality does exist, and as a concept, we have refined it and given it purpose.
 Like value, morality only exists extrinsically, so indeed it does not exist in a vacuum, but to argue against what it is, seems a bit meaningless to me.
 However, the arguments for moral nihilism do hold some credence, and it is hard to defend as it discounts any statements about morality.